MarkLee7925/Optical-Interconnection-Network/README.md

 ## Dashboard:

-A Power BI dashboard (Optical1.pbix) was created to illustrate some of the most important data and Machine Learning results at a glance.
+A Power BI dashboard (OpticalBI.pbix) was created to illustrate some of the most important data and Machine Learning results at a glance.

 ## References: